h4rvey-g/Note-Blog/content/USMLE/Cardiology/ECGs.md

 #  Whenever you see a negative P wave and QRS complex in lead I the likely diagnosis is limb [[lead reversal|lead reversal]].
 # Multifocal atrial rhythm
 ![Multifocal Atrial Tachycardia (MAT) • At least 3 different ... | GrepMed](https://img.grepmed.com/uploads/5407/multifocal-tachycardia-ecg-cardiology-diagnosis-original.png)
-**Differentiate from <mark style="background: #FFF3A34A;">[[ectopic atrial rhythm|ectopic atrial rhythm]]</mark>.** In [[ectopic atrial rhythm|ectopic atrial rhythm]], the P-wave morphology remains consistent as the PACs originate from a single ectopic focus.
+**Differentiate from <span style="background:rgba(240, 200, 0, 0.2)">[[ectopic atrial rhythm|ectopic atrial rhythm]]</span>.** In [[ectopic atrial rhythm|ectopic atrial rhythm]], the P-wave morphology remains consistent as the PACs originate from a single ectopic focus.
 In contrast, multifocal atrial rhythm shows varying P-wave morphologies from beat to beat, reflecting the random discharge of multiple ectopic atrial foci .
 #  Early repolarization
 ![[Pasted image 20230617214946.png|Pasted image 20230617214946.png]]
 on the LEFT, the T wave repolarization looks like a continuation of the S wave.
 This is not ST elevation and is seen often in young adults.
 It is called benign early repolarization.
 On the right, you clearly see the completion of the S wave and a clear ST Segment which allows you to do an accurate ST Elevation measurement.
 # Premature Atrial Complex (PAC)
-A premature atrial complex (PAC) is a <mark style="background: #FFF3A34A;">premature beat arising from ectopic pacemaking tissue within the atria</mark>.
+A premature atrial complex (PAC) is a <span style="background:rgba(240, 200, 0, 0.2)">premature beat arising from ectopic pacemaking tissue within the atria</span>.
 There is an abnormal P wave, usually followed by a normal QRS complex.
 AKA: Atrial ectopics, atrial extrasystoles, atrial premature beats, atrial premature depolarisations.
 ![[Pasted image 20230813210013.png|Pasted image 20230813210013.png]]
 >[!tip]
 >- Abnormal (non-sinus) P wave usually followed by a normal QRS complex (< 120 ms)
->	- PACs arising close to the AV node (“low atrial” ectopics) cause <mark style="background: #FFF3A34A;">retrograde activation</mark> of the atria, producing an<mark style="background: #FFF3A34A;"> inverted P wave</mark> with a relatively short PR interval ≥ 120 ms (PR interval < 120 ms is classified as a PJC)
+>	- PACs arising close to the AV node (“low atrial” ectopics) cause <span style="background:rgba(240, 200, 0, 0.2)">retrograde activation</span> of the atria, producing an<span style="background:rgba(240, 200, 0, 0.2)"> inverted P wave</span> with a relatively short PR interval ≥ 120 ms (PR interval < 120 ms is classified as a PJC)
 >	- The abnormal P wave may be hidden in the preceding T wave, producing a “peaked” or “camel hump” appearance
 >- Post-extrasystolic pauses may be present — PACs that reach the SA node may depolarise it, causing the SA node to be “reset”, with a longer-than-normal interval before the next sinus beat arrives
 >- PACs may also be conducted aberrantly (usually RBBB morphology), or not conducted at all.
 P waves will still be visible in both cases